jamesallman/PowerShell-GitAliases/README.md

 | grh | git reset |
 | grhh | git reset --hard |

-See the script content for a complete list of all available aliases.
+For a complete list of all aliases with descriptions, see the [CHEATSHEET.md](CHEATSHEET.md).

 ## Customization